German Superlative and Comparative

 “Ich bin am schönsten” – I am the prettiest”

-In the following part of this article about German superlative and comparative, we will have a look on the way these constructions are formed.
+In the following part of this article about German superlative and comparative, we will have a look at the way these constructions are formed.

 Formulas for German Superlative and Comparative

 Formeln für den Superlativ und Komparativ im Deutschen

 First of all, let’s try to figure out what it the formula behind the German superlative and comparative.
 So, let’s have a look at the English ones.
 Here, we have the two suffixes -er for the comparative and -est for the superlative.
 Well, it is actually a good idea to keep these forms in mind, because German superlative and comparative are formed in a really similar way.

 The Basic Formula of German Superlative and Comparative

-First, we will have a look on the word endings of adjectives and adverbs one uses to form German superlative and comparative.
+First, we will have a look at the word endings of adjectives and adverbs that are used to form German superlative and comparative.
 So, as we have already mentioned above, there is a huge similarity between the English and the German forms.
 Well, to form the German superlative and comparative, you add the following suffixes to the adjectives and adverbs.

 - “-er” for comparative forms (“schnell-er” – faster)